samuzora/CTF-cord/README.md

 ## Might be added
 - Search for event by name and year
-- After the CTF is over, move the CTF to "Archived" category
+- After the CTF is over, move the CTF text channel to "Archived" category